reactioncommerce/reaction-docs/public-docs/developer-kafka-streams.md

 ---
 id: developer-kafka-streams
+title: "Developer Concepts: Kafka Streams"
-title: Kafka Streams Basics for Developers
+sidebar_label: Kafka Streams
 ---

 Reaction is building a portion of our system on top of Kafka Streams.
 Kafka Streams is a library for building streaming applications on top of apache kafka.
 The software consists of layers of libraries building up from lower-level primitives to higher-level abstractions.
 The layers are: